 Doing Business In Other States

 A Certificate of Good Standing is often required in order to register to do business in other states.
-Registering to transact business in a state other than your state of formation is generally called foreign qualification.
+Registering to transact business in a state other than your state of formation is generally called foreign qualification or foreign registration.

-“Foreign” usually means a different country, e.g. a country outside the United States.
-In this context though, “foreign” simply means a different state.
+“Foreign” means a different state, not a different country.
 A corporation or LLC is “domestic” in its state of formation and “foreign” in other states.
 For example, a business that was incorporated in Ohio is a domestic corporation in the state of Ohio.
 It is a foreign corporation in other states.

 What Happens if the Entity Fails to Maintain Good Standing Status